ryanande/JsCombGuid/README.md

 npm run build
 ```

-And awway you go.
+And away you go.
 This is an overblown project repo, with probably more going on than necessary, however, it is a proof of concept on all aspects of npm package development.
 That being said, there are a few references which are worth mentioning here;

 1. [Developing and Publishing an NPM Package](https://auth0.com/blog/developing-npm-packages/)
 2. [BadgeFury](https://badge.fury.io/)